Home » About Us » History

 Celebrating 35 Years of Serving Our Community

-The story of Palisades Medical Center parallels the story of the Hudson River community.
+The story of HackensackUMC Palisades parallels the story of the Hudson River community.

 Together, we have faced tremendous stresses and challenges, as well as enjoyed remarkable accomplishments and experienced great pride.
 Here is a brief timeline of our history: